As with any component or peripheral, picking out the right mouse can be a hassle.

-Today, we’ll be answering that very question, going over all the things that you should consider when you go browsing for a new gaming mouse!
+Today, we’ll be answering that very question, going over all the things that you should consider when you go searching for a new gaming mouse!

 The Sensor – Optical vs Laser

-One of the first things that you’ll notice about a mouse is the type of sensor that it uses.
-Today, there are only two types of sensor to choose from: optical and laser.
+One of the first things that you’ll notice about a mouse is the type of sensor that it utilizes.
+Today, you will read about two types of sensors: optical and laser.
 So, what are their respective advantages and disadvantages?

 Optical sensors are far more common, and in the majority of cases, they would be the better choice.
-True, laser sensors used to be more sensitive but as technology advanced, optical sensors caught up quickly enough.
+True, laser sensors used to be superior because they were more sensitive, but that was years ago.
+Gradually, technology did what technology does – it advanced, and soon enough, optical sensors caught up.

-Well, there is one advantage that laser mice have over optical mice, and it’s that they can be used on any surface, even transparent ones such as glass.
-However, on the downside, there can be some noticeable jitter during slow mouse movements, as laser mice can analyze a surface more deeply than optical mice can.
+However, there is still one advantage that laser mice hold over optical mice, and it’s that they can be used on any surface, even transparent ones such as glass.
+However, on the downside, there can be some noticeable jitter during slow mouse movements, as laser mice analyze a surface more deeply than optical mice can.
 In a way, they are actually more accurate than they need to be.

 Sensitivity – DPI

-One particular entry on the spec sheet that many manufacturers just love flaunting is the DPI, or dots per inch.
+One particular entry on the spec sheet that many manufacturers just love to flaunt is the DPI, or dots per inch, and it describes the sensitivity of the mouse.
 So, how much is enough?
 One dot equates to one pixel on the display, so is there really any point to having a 16000 DPI mouse even on a 4K screen?

-Namely, the main benefit of having a high-DPI mouse is the ability to adjust DPI on the fly.
-This can be very useful, especially in shooting games where precision is of the essence.
-So, for example, you might use a high DPI setting as a default setting but switch to a low-sensitivity setting when you need to be more accurate, such as when using a sniper rifle in-game.
+Namely, the main benefit of having a high-DPI mouse is the ability to adjust sensitivity on the fly.
+This can be very useful, especially in shooting games where precision is important.
+You could be using a high DPI setting by default but switch to a low-sensitivity setting when you need to be more accurate, such as when using a sniper rifle.

 However, don’t think that a high DPI is necessarily indicative of quality.
-You will likely see many cheap mice that are marketed as having an unusually high DPI, and this just means that the sensor is sensitive, not that it’s accurate and reliable.
+You will likely see many cheap mice that are marketed as having an unusually high DPI, and if it seems too good to be true, it probably is.
+A high DPI just means that the sensor is sensitive, not that it’s accurate or reliable.